geraintpalmer/SAS-R/ProblemSheets/SAS-problem-sheet.md

     - End Date
     - The Price

+    Obtain a report regarding the holidays taken in 1995 and 1996.
+    Pay particular attention to the price per day of a holiday.

 16. Create the following data set and execute a command that only chooses elements from the data set starting with the letter D: